Laser Diode Driver Basics and Circuit Design Fundamentals

 » Bench-Top Driver Instruments: These are stand-alone current sources that are housed in an enclosure with a front panel for easy control.
 The only connections to it are the AC input and the output to the laser diode load.
 These can be feature rich (microprocessor controlled, low noise, high stability, muti-range) or basic (analog control, single range, on/off), low power or high power.
 These are available in pulsed and CW modes from 100 mA to 100A or more.
 You will find these in many optical labs, clean rooms etc. Price range: $1,000.00 to $10,000.00

-Image of Benchtop Laser Diode Driver
+Image of a Benchtop Laser Diode Driver

 What is the Most Important Feature?
 Protecting Your Laser Diode: